d-kfmnn/amulet2/README.md

 Daniela Kaufmann, Armin Biere.
  [`AMulet 2.0 for Verifying Multiplier Circuits.`](https://danielakaufmann.at/kaufmannbiere-tacas21/)
-To appear in Proc.
+In Proc.
 14th Intl.
 Conference on Tools and Algorithms for the Construction and Analysis of Systems (TACAS), 8 pages, 2021.

 and the corresponding website http://fmv.jku.at/amulet2